Select Page

 2. Unreasonable behaviour.

-Unreasonable behaviour was the most common ground for divorce, as it acts as an umbrella term for several types of behaviour.
+Unreasonable behaviour was the most common ground for divorce, as it acted as an umbrella term for several types of actions.
 Some examples include:

 • Financial recklessness